 - Bonding: Tooth-colored resin applied to cover imperfections, typically costing between $100 and $400 per tooth.

-- Teeth Whitening: For stains, professional whitening can range from $300 to $1,000 and is generally less costly than veneers.
+- Teeth Whitening: For stains, professional whitening can cost between $300 and $1,000 and is generally less costly than veneers.

 - Orthodontics: If misalignment is the issue, braces or clear aligners may be a more affordable long-term solution.